 Instructor: Mrs. Jodie Morgenson (A.K.A.
 Mrs. M.)

-Classes: English 9, English 10, Advanced Speech and Creative Writing, Waverly High School
+Classes: English 9, Advanced Speech, World Literature and World History, Waverly High School

 Respect for ourselves guides our morals; respect for others guides our manners.